Mr Whatnot: History

 Mr Whatnot also marked a significant change of direction in Alan Ayckbourn's writing, according to the playwright's biographer Paul Allen, who believes it was the first play Alan "wrote to show himself off as a director rather than an actor."
 Notably, it was the first play Alan had written in which he did not also act.

-Christmas V Mastermind at the same venue with Peter Cheeseman, although he does not actually recall participating in the direction of the play!).
+The play opened on 12 November 1963 at the Victoria Theatre, Stoke-on-Trent, directed by Alan; this was the first time he would solely direct the world premiere of one of his own plays (in 1962, he had been credited as co-director of the world premiere of Christmas V Mastermind at the same venue with Peter Cheeseman, although he does not actually recall participating in the direction of the play!).
 With the exception of his next play, Relatively Speaking, and the musical Jeeves, from this point forward he would direct the world premiere of all of his plays.
 Mr Whatnot proved to be a popular draw for the Victoria Theatre and was a great success.
 It also attracted the attention of two people who would prove to be very significant in Alan's future West End career.

 Behind The Scenes: Fortunate Meeting